fitrahasfar/Technical-Test-Nexmedis/README.md

 * EC2 instance runs a basic Apache web server using user\_data.
 * Subnet CIDRs are configured to avoid overlap.
 * The architecture can be further optimized for high availability (e.g., autoscaling, AZ redundancy).

----

-## 📝 License

-MIT License.
-Free to use and modify.